ShprAlex/SproutLife/README.md

 # Sprout Life

 Sprout Life adds reproduction, mutation, and evolution to Conway’s Game of Life.
 It creates self-replicating cellular automata which are resilient to mutation, and which grow more advanced through natural selection.
-This opens up a new world of possibility for modelling the evolution of complex life.
+This opens up a new world for modelling the evolution of complex life.

-In the first few minutes, Sprout Life gives rise to 100s of diverse species of replicators.
-Which replicator is the best is an open ended problem because replicators can always evolve to be more complex.
-Collaboration between replicators is potentially even more interesting than competition, although sustained collaboration between species has not yet been observed.
-For now you can watch evolution happen on a single machine.
-In the future it could be fun to take successful organisms from different machines and match them against each other.
+In the first few minutes of the game, Sprout Life gives rise to 100s of diverse species of replicators.
+We can watch as the organisms evolve to compete for space and collaborate with their siblings.
+In future versions it could be fun to enable competitions between organisms created by multiple users.

 [![Download and Run](https://github.com/ShprAlex/SproutLife/blob/master/readme/download.png)](https://github.com/ShprAlex/SproutLife/raw/master/lib/SproutLife.jar)